Constructing discrete harmonic functions in wedges: Study of the kernel

 \section{Study of the kernel}

-The main objective of this section is the description of the set $\mathcal{K}$ introduced in \eqref{eq:main_domain}.
-To that purpose, in Section~\ref{subsec:preliminary}, we first recall from \cite{CoBo-83} some key properties of the two-variable polynomial $K$ defined in \eqref{eq:def_K}.
+In this section, the main objective is the description of the set $\mathcal{K}$ introduced in \eqref{eq:main_domain}.
+To that purpose, in Section~\ref{subsec:preliminary}, we first recall from \cite{CoBo-83} some key properties of the two-variable function $K$ defined in \eqref{eq:def_K}.
 We also give a few elementary properties of the curve \eqref{eq:main_domain}.
 In Section~\ref{subsec:corner}, we prove a new result on the existence of a corner point of the curve \eqref{eq:main_domain} and compute the associated angle.
 This angle turns out to be very important, as we will prove later that it is strongly related to the growth of harmonic functions, as stated in Theorem \ref{thm:main_intro-1} \ref{thm:main_intro-1:it2}.

 Throughout the manuscript, $\mathcal{C}$ will denote the unit circle and $\mathcal{C}^+$ (resp.\ $\mathcal{C}^-$, $\overline{\mathcal{C}^{+}}$) will stand for the interior (resp.\ exterior, resp.\ closed interior) domain, i.e., the open unit disk (resp.\ the complex plane deprived from the closed unit disk, resp.\ the closed unit disk).
 We shall also denote the bidisk by $\mathcal{U}=\mathcal{C}^+\times\mathcal{C}^+=\lbrace (x,y)\in \mathbb{C}^2:\vert x\vert< 1,\vert y\vert< 1\rbrace$.